reyhanquayum/arabic-notes-template/template.typ

 // The main function that lays out the entire document
-#let lecture-notes(
+#let lesson-notes(
-  title: "Lecture Notes",
+  title: "Lesson Notes",
   author: "Student of Knowledge",
   subtitle: [],
   body